EOEPCA/deployment-guide/docs/building-blocks/federated-data-proxy.md

 ## Introduction

-The Federated Data Proxy provides a unified access layer that lets a platform serve Earth Observation data from multiple internal and external providers transparently to end-users - regardless of whether the data is locally hosted, archived, or retrieved on demand from an upstream source.
+The Federated Data Proxy lets a platform serve Earth Observation data from multiple internal and external providers transparently to end-users - regardless of whether the data is locally hosted, archived, or retrieved on demand from an upstream source.

 It builds on the [Data Gateway](data-gateway.md) (EODAG), using it to resolve and retrieve assets from upstream providers on the platform's behalf.